Reshma721/FlowerAppliction/README.md

-Floral Feissy 🌸
+Floral Feissy 🌸🌸

 Floral Feissy is a full-stack flower shop application built with Spring Boot on the backend and ReactJS on the frontend.
 It provides users with an easy-to-use interface to browse and purchase flowers, while administrators can manage the inventory and categories.

-Table of Contents
+Table of Contents:
 Features
 Technologies
 Installation